ajyey/masked-email-manager/README.md

 - Favorite your most used emails and filter by favorites

-Check out the [wiki](https://github.com/ajyey/masked-email-manager/wiki) for more details on how to use Masked Email Manager and its features
+Check out the (soon to be updated) [wiki](https://github.com/ajyey/masked-email-manager/wiki) for more details on how to use Masked Email Manager and its features